SRGSSR/playsrg-apple/fastlane/README.md

 [bundle exec] fastlane ios iOSbetas
 ```

 Builds an iOS beta on App Store Connect with the current build number and waits for build processing.
-On the develop branch attempts to tag the current version, then bumps the build number and pushes.
+On the develop branch, attempts to tag the current version.
+On the develop or a feature branch, then bumps the build number and pushes.

 ### ios betaTester